BetterWayElectronics/secure-wireguard-implementation/README.md

 it should now come up as `enabled`.

 It may still not start due to the sequence of how things start up, so it may error out saying that there is no wg0 interface.
-If this is the case change the order of services at boot or simply put up with the fact you may need to use a KVM to restart it each time you reboot your VPS.
+If this is the case you need to make a cron job that restarts it after wireguard starts.

 ### DNSCrypt Not Starting at Boot (Or at all) ###
 Confirm if port 53 is not already in use by something else with `lsof -i -P -n | grep LISTEN`